Cauren/xml2amk/README.md

 Translates musicxml parts into the .txt format expected by AddmusicK (version 1.0.11 though it may work with earlier versions with a bit of tweaking).

+It was developped and tested under Linux, but it should work without issue on any platform that can run perl from a command line (including Windows and MacOS at least).

 This is written in pretty straightforward perl 5 with only `XML::LibXML` and `XML::Parser` as dependencies.
 Both of those are usually available via every distribution's package managers or can be gotten via CPAN.

 This was tested with exported
 systems from MuseScore 4, though I expect it should work with (uncompressed) musicXML exports from other